 The oldest town of the West Coast of the South Island, Westport is rich in history and boasts epic natural landscapes to explore on all sides.
 The coastal town lies at the end of the Buller River, where a road trip up the stunning Buller Gorge is a must!
 Alternatively, check out the rugged coast along the many coastal walkways or along the beaches, also popular with surfers.
-There’s also plenty of opportunities to learn about the area’s mining past through abandoned relics in Denniston or along the CharmingCreek Walkway.
+There’s also plenty of opportunities to learn about the area’s mining past through abandoned relics in Denniston or along the Charming Creek Walkway.
 There are even museums and art galleries should the weather not be playing ball.
 Either way, you’re sure to be inspired to do something awesome with this list of things to do in Westport.

 1. Walk the Cape Foulwind Walkway

-2. Check out the Coaltown Museum
+2. Check Out the Coaltown Museum

 Location: Palmerston Street.

-3. Walk or mountain bike at Charming Creek
+3. Walk or Mountain Bike at Charming Creek

 More mining relics await abandoned among the dramatic river gorge landscape of Charming Creek.
-While the Charming Creek Walkway is about a 30-minute drive from Westport, it’s well worth the journey to follow this railway line past spectacular waterfalls, over swingbridges and through railway tunnels.
+While the Charming Creek Walkway is about a 1h15mins drive from Westport, it’s well worth the journey to follow this railway line past spectacular waterfalls, over swingbridges and through railway tunnels.
 It’s a real adventure that can be walked or biked.
 Find out more about cycling the trail with our Mountain Biking on the West Coast guide.

-4. Take a trip down the Buller Gorge
+4. Take a Trip Down the Buller Gorge

 Do a scenic road trip through the Buller Gorge.
 The most scenic part of the drive is along State Highway 6 to Murchison.
-Stop by the Kilkenny Lookout, about 27km from Westport, and continue to the Inangahua Junction with a small museum.
+Stop by the Kilkenny Lookout, about 27km (17 miles) from Westport, and continue to the Inangahua Junction with a small museum.
 Following the Upper Buller Gorge Road, you’ll find historic mining relics and walks in Lyell, including the multi-day mountain biking and hiking excursion, the Old Ghost Road.
 The Buller Gorge Swing Bridge makes a fantastic photo opportunity and is home to an adventure attraction park.
 Finally, stop by Murchison for the cafes and another museum.

-Location: State Highway 6
+Location: State Highway 6.

-5. Check out the Denniston Plateau
+5. Check Out the Denniston Plateau

-Location: Denniston, 25km east of Westport.
+Location: Denniston, 25km (15.5 miles) east of Westport.

 6. Learn to Surf

 Get some South Island surf in at some of Westport’s excellent surf breaks.
-Popular beaches for surfing are North Beach and Carters Beach, while experienced surfers will want to try the left-hand breaks at Tauranga Bay at low tide during a 2m swell.
+Popular beaches for surfing are North Beach (The Tip) and Carters Beach, while experienced surfers will want to try the left-hand breaks at Tauranga Bay at low tide during a 2m (6.5ft) swell.
 Further down the coast at Nine Mile Beach are more surf breaks.
 Beginners are best to take a surf lesson, which can be booked through Bazil’s Hostel & Surf School.

-7. Check out the art galleries in town
+7. Check Out the Art Galleries in Town

 8. Visit Charleston